AiJared/DSA_in_python/README.md

 A recursive solution on the other hand is the one that involves a set of stopping conditions and a function calling itself.

 ## Space Complexity
+Space complexity is a measure of how much working storage or extra storage is needed as a particular algorithm grows.